Impedance Network Based Isolated Three Phase AC-AC Converter With Enhanced Voltage Gain And Safety

-The matrix converter is designed to achieve three-phase AC-AC direct power conversion, variable frequency, and high power density.
 The conventional matrix converter has limited voltage gain and requires a large number of switches.
-The Ultra Sparse Matrix Converter (USMC) was introduced to address this, reducing the number of switches while voltage gain is still significantly low.
-The lower voltage gain hindered the USMC for versatile applications including renewable energy integration, microgrids, and industrial applications.
-Researchers also introduced various modified versions of USMC including z-source, quasi z-source, switched inductor, and switched capacitor USMCs.
-Although these modified USMCs have relative merits and demerits, they are non-isolating, raising safety concerns and voltage gain is still insufficient.
+The Ultra Sparse Matrix Converter (USMC) was introduced to address this, reducing the number of switches.
+However, its voltage gain remains significantly low, and being non-isolated, it also raises safety concerns.
 This paper focused on achieving higher voltage gain, providing electrical isolation, and reducing the switching voltage stress.
 In this paper, a novel three-phase isolated duodecuple source (DS) impedance network-based USMC is proposed.
 The DS impedance network consists of a flyback stage with high-frequency transformer isolation, a boost stage, and a voltage tripler stage.
 The flyback stage provides electrical isolation, the boost stage enhances voltage gain, and the voltage tripler stage makes it triple.
-The voltage gain of the proposed DS-USMC converter is 12 at a duty ratio of 0.5.
-The voltage stress across the DS switches is 30V and 61V, both below the critical threshold.
+Simulation results show that with an input of 220 V AC, the proposed DS-USMC delivers an isolated three-phase output of 2640 V AC, achieving a voltage gain of 12 at a duty ratio of 0.5, compared to the conventional USMC gain of 0.867.
+The inductor current remains stable with a peak of 12 A, and the maximum voltage stress across the DS switches is 30V and 61V, well below the critical threshold.
 The proposed DS-USMC retains all the merits of their existing USMC, providing a larger range of output voltage with electrical isolation, safety, and reducing switching voltage stress in a cost-effective manner.

 Downloads